java-crypto/cross_platform_crypto/readme.md

 A lot of solutions run with the built-in cryptographic modules but especially the Javascript-ones may need external libraries (pure Javascript will need e.g. "CryptoJs", NodeJs has a built-in "Crypto" or you can use "node-forge").

+The few Javascript Webcrypto examples will run directly in your browser so you will need an actual one and Javascript is enabled.

 | Language |  Online-compiler | framework version
 | ------ | :---: | :----: |
 | Java |  repl.it | OpenJDK Runtime Environment (build 11.0.6+10-post-Ubuntu-1ubuntu118.04.1)